 Shaving Cream Fun

 Squirt some shaving cream inside a plastic tote or pan.
 Hand the plastic tote or pan to your toddler to let them play around with the shaving cream.
+Indoor activities for kids can get messy – so, sorry in advance. 🙂

 It’s best to do this rainy day activity for toddlers over a hardwood floor or tabletop that’s easily cleaned when shaving cream gets out of control.
 And believe me, it will.